 '''

 $ git clone --recursive git://github.com/gorakhargosh/watchdog.git

 $ cd watchdog

-$ python -m pip install -e.

-or to install the watchmedo utility:

-$ python -m pip install -e.[watchmedo]
+$ python setup.py install

 '''

 3.1.4 Dependencies

 watchdog depends on many libraries to do its job.
 The following is a list of dependencies you need based on the operating system you are using.